BadPixel89/ldGO/README.md

 No install requirements in my testing.
 I just installed GoLang on a mac, cloned the repo, built it and it worked.
 It is possible that this has installed something, I ran on a clean desktop Mac with Apple silicon and it also worked.

 # Basic Usage
-Navigate a command line such as Powershell to the folder containing gold.exe, or add the containing folder to your system path to use it as a command from anywhere.
+Navigate a command line such as Powershell to the folder containing ldgo.exe, or add the containing folder to your system path to use it as a command from anywhere.

 To listen for packets, you will need the ID or name of the NIC, as returned by this program.
 The default behaviour is to prompt the user to run help and list the adapors.